RafaelPrado409/Github-API-RN/README.md

  para iniciar ou carregar a aplicacao aberta

-## Relevant dependencies for the project:
+## Relevant dependences for the project:
 - [Axios](https://github.com/axios/axios) for API calls;
 - [Eslint](https://eslint.org/) for standardization and code corrections;
 - [React](https://reactjs.org/) to the development and use of components;